-In order to ensure the highest levels of animal welfare, the University of Michigan requires that investigators use pharmaceutical-grade substances/drugs whenever possible.
+In order to ensure the highest levels of animal welfare, the University of Michigan (U-M) requires that investigators use pharmaceutical-grade substances/drugs whenever possible.

 Any use of non pharmaceutical-grade substances, defined as those substances approved by the Food and Drug Administration (FDA) for use in humans or animals, in animal-based research requires prior approval by the Institutional Animal Care & Use Committee (IACUC).

 The federal Controlled Substances Act defines and classifies drugs and other substances into five (5) controlled substance schedules (I - V) according to their potential for abuse and addiction.
-The substance's schedule dictates the application process to use and guidelines to follow for security, storage, etc.
+The substance's schedule dictates the application process to use, and guidelines to follow, for security, storage, etc.

-ULAM does NOT provide any controlled substances to investigators.
 Investigators who require the use of controlled substances in their work with animals should review the U-M Controlled Substances in Research webpage for important information about the requirements for conducting such research at the University.

 Additional questions about research involving controlled substances at U-M, including institutional policies, questions about procedures, and general assistance should be directed to CSfirstname.lastname@example.org.

 Administration of expired drugs can adversely affect animals; therefore, NO expired fluids, vehicles, biologics, or drugs – including all anesthetics, analgesics, euthanasia agents, pharmaceuticals, therapeutics, and non-pharmaceutical grade drugs – can be administered to, or used in, animals for ANY experimental or veterinary procedure, including euthanasia or any procedure in which the animal is euthanized prior to recovery.